newlinedotco/awesome-fullstack-tutorials/angular/building-aspdotnet-mvc-api-with-swagger-and-angular/aspnetcore-angular-getting-started.md

 Let's get started!

+> This guest post is by Fabian Gosebrink a Microsoft MVP, Google Developer Expert and Angular & ASP.NET Core web developer.
+He runs a course and learning platform [Developer Academy](https://developer-academy.ch).

 ## Creating an ASP.NET Core WebAPI with the .NET CLI

 As a first step, you can download the .NET CLI on [https://dot.net](https://dot.net).